- Join our 9-day tour and take the great delight in viewing of the two capitals of Russia with our friendly and highly educated resident team.

 Today, you will enter the Kremlin walls to feel the country’s past and present.
 The Kremlin is an old fortress and the most important historical and political center of Russia.
 You will see the Kremlin’s compositional center and look into the three main cathedrals – the Assumption, the Annunciation, and the Archangel’s Michael cathedral.

 You will visit the Armory Chamber – the treasury of Russian tsars that houses a collection of unique jewelry, court regalia, armor, coronation dresses, golden carriages, and some of the fabulous and priceless Easter Eggs by Karl Faberge.

-You’ll have time to refresh back at the hotel before the evening program.
+Optional: You’ll have time to refresh back at the hotel before the evening program.
 The most popular ballets in Russia are the Swan Lake, Spartak, Giselle, Romeo & Juliette, Don Quixote, La Bayadere, Onegin and many many more.
-You will have a chance to enjoy a magnificent performance at one of the theatres (the schedule is subject to change, tickets are not included).
+You will have a chance to enjoy a magnificent performance at one of the theaters or entertain yourself with the Russian National Folklore Show (the schedule is subject to change, tickets and transfers to/from the venue are not included).

 Meals: Breakfast, Lunch

 Day 5 MON: KGB History Tour - Rail to St. Petersburg

 Meet your guide in the lobby of the hotel for the KGB tour.
 On this tour, you will visit places connected with the time of great repression and fear.
 You will step on Lubyanka Square to see a memorial to the victims of political repression – Solovetsky Stone.
 You’ll learn what it was like to live under the KGB’s watchful eye in Russia.
 Visit the Park of Arts Muzeon.
 It is one of the largest Russian outdoor museums where the statues of disgraced leaders share their place with diverse creations by contemporary sculptors.